 I used the word activation because it’s a different way to view what leaders believe about motivation.
 Many leaders have a belief that they must say or do something motivational to energize and engage their people to work hard and achieve.
 The research is very clear.
 You do not motivate someone directly.
 Rather, you create relationships, interactions, environments, and experiences that activate the natural motivation and energy a person already has within themselves.

 We all have the capacity to be activated.
 Leaders can activate others.
 A world that has more people activating each other is a world that thrives.
-Workplaces that have leaders that are activating people are workplaces that thrive.
+Workplaces that have leaders who are activating people are workplaces that thrive.

 A commitment to activating people requires a loosening of our need to compete, win, and make others lose.
 It’s a shift in mindset from inward to outward.
 A mindset that takes a different view of how success is created.
-Rather than success being a state of winning or achieving on our own, it’s a viewpoint that success is created when we achieve with others and even when we help others achieve.
+Rather than success being a state of winning or achieving on our own, it’s a viewpoint that success is created when we achieve with others and when we help others achieve.

 But it’s more than a mindset, it’s a commitment to other people.
 A commitment that requires a combination of humility and strength.
-Strength is our ability to resist ego and insecurity while humility seeks to do what is best for other people.
+Strength is our ability to resist ego and insecurity, while humility seeks to do what is best for other people.

 A great deal of poor leadership is derived from a lack of inner strength.
-When leaders lack strength they have a problem with people disagreeing with them.
+When leaders lack strength, they have a problem with people disagreeing with them.
 They can’t handle opposing points of view.
 A lack of strength creates poor tolerance with people who are different and a lack of discipline in their actions and responses.

 Think back to a time that you helped someone and didn’t expect anything in return.
 It could have been when you helped someone with a work problem.
 It could have been a time when you gave money or time to someone who was in need.
-Now remember the feeling you had when you helped the person.
-Remember the sense of satisfaction, enjoyment, and happiness you had when you helped and you saw the impact of your actions?
+Do you remember the sense of satisfaction, enjoyment, and happiness you had when you helped, realizing the impact of your actions?

 Activation goes beyond simple motivation because it moves to the heart of what humans want and how we tap into the best of who we are.

-Image if you were able to create a culture where everyone not only supported and collaborated well with others but are committed to taking action to bring out the best in each other?
+Image if you were able to create a culture where everyone not only supported and collaborated well with others, but made a commitment to taking action that would bring out the best in one another?
 Imagine the impact this kind of organization could have.

 Activation starts with a commitment to helping others win.
-This begins when we start looking at people with a lens of uniqueness.
+This begins when we start looking at people through a lens of uniqueness.
 Leaders who activate others understand that supporting the motivation and engagement of people means we have to take an individual approach.
 We have to know people.
 We have to seek to better understand their values and unique motivation triggers.
-When we are able to lead through activation we find that people respond to the deep level of respect we give them.
-A deep level of respect that is, at its core, a respect for who they truly are and who they were created to be.
+When we are able to lead through activation, we find that people respond to the deep level of respect we give them.
+A deep level of respect that is, at its core, respect for who they truly are and who they were created to be.

-To learn more about the motivation factors that can help you see the uniqueness of others check out my articles on The 16 Drivers of Meaning and Motivation.
+To learn more about the motivation factors that can help you see the uniqueness of others, check out my articles on the 16 Drivers of Meaning and Motivation.